azamsharp/azamsharp.github.io/_posts/2022-10-11-embracing-core-data-in-swiftui.md

 }
 ```

 Now our ```BudgetCategoryListViewModel``` conforms to ```NSFetchedResultsControllerDelegate```.
 This means that we will get updates for our BudgetCategory entity.
 This also means that if you modify a record on the Cloud then it will be synced with the local app **instantly**.
 We also removed ```getBudgetCategories``` function from BudgetCategoryListViewModel, since NSFetchedResultsController is going to call ```controllerDidChangeContent``` function when any changes in BudgetCategory are detected.
-This means when you add a new budget category, it is automatically added to the view.

 >> The word instantly is used loosely here.
 It usually takes couple of seconds to get updates from CloudKit and sync to the local database.
-When the actual call to sync will be made is still unclear.
-Core Data framework internally decides when it is appropriate time to sync.

 The bottom line is that If you do not use NSFetchedResultsController then you end up fetching all the items again from the database.
-If you do use NSFetchedResultsController then you have to write a lot of code.
+If you do use NSFetchedResultsController then you have to write a lot of code as shown above.

 ---